theun1c/web-basics-rs/README.md

 ## 🦖 TODO`s

-- Edit project tree (reconsider the architecture)
+- Update and implement the card design
 - Design a string parser (think through the main functionality of the site):
     ```
     // TODO: You can enter from which page to which page you read